 Practical and Beautiful Again

 Although the table is unique and decorative, it has a practical purpose too.
-Just behind where it sits is our full sized freezer.
-When I was designing the basement, I inset the freezer into the wall to hide it away from the main living area.
+Just behind where it sits is our upright freezer.
+When designing the basement, I inset the freezer into the wall to hide it away from the main living area.
 Having a table right around the corner to drop things when we’re loading and unloading the freezer is very handy!

-Just above the new table is where we recently mounted this airplane propeller:
+Just above the new table is where we recently mounted this airplane wall decor.

 Once the mancave is complete, I’ll be able to get some better reveal pictures of the space.
 More to come of our basement renovation!